vEnhance/1802/src/work.typ

   that makes the calculation easiest for you.
 ]

+#tip(title: [Tip: Splicing is OK])[
+  There's no issue with cutting up the path into multiple parts.
+  For example, if $cal(C)$ is a closed loop consisting of walking along the perimeter of the square, just cut it into the four line segments.
+]

 == [RECIPE] Computing line integrals by hand <sec-work-manual-recipe>

 #recipe(title: [Recipe for computing line integrals by hand])[